LawrenceLoz/FormulaShare-DX/README.md

 * A regular batch to be scheduled to apply sharing changes
 * Dynamic sharing to be implemented for standard and custom objects

-The [AppExchange app](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FR5TCUA1) extends this framework with features to enable:
+The [AppExchange app](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FR5TCUA1) embeds this framework and provides features to enable:
 * Real time sharing on creation and update of records
 * Sharing to users, roles and groups on records related by a series of lookups (parent or child) to the shared object
 * Sharing to other entity types such as Manager Groups and Account or Opportunity Default Teams